paperless-ngx/paperless-ngx/README.rst

 =========

 Paperless is still under active development (just look at the git commit history) so don't expect it to be 100% stable.
-I'm using it for my own documents, but I'm crazy like that.
-If you use this and it breaks something, you get to keep all the shiny pieces.
+You can backup the sqlite3 database, media directory and your configuration file to be on the safe side.

 Requirements